sherlifelix/blog/_posts/2018-10-30-top-6-birds-with-the-most-beautiful-feathers.md

 keywords: birds
 description: >-
   The Indian Peacock has stunned and astonished people for ages with their beauty.
-It’s the male in the species that sport this beautiful plumage...
+It’s the male ...
 ---
 Indian Peacock
 ![peacock-535220_1280.jpg]({{site.baseurl}}/assets/img/birds/peacock-535220_1280.jpg)